-When we set Company goals for rental and management segment revenue and Adjusted EBITDA, we typically set them at or near the mid-point of the full year outlook that we provide to our stockholders.
-On February 26, 2009, we issued a press release reporting our fourth quarter and full year results for 2008 that included our 2009 full-year outlook for rental and management segment revenue and Adjusted EBITDA.
-In this press release, which we furnished to the SEC on Form 8-K, we indicated anticipated rental and management segment revenue for 2009 of between \$1.640 billion and \$1.665 billion, and anticipated Adjusted EBITDA for 2009 of between \$1.161 billion and \$1.185 billion.
-On February 24, 2010, we issued a press release, which we furnished to the SEC on Form 8-K, reporting our actual results of operation for 2009 that included rental and management segment revenue of \$1.668 billion and Adjusted EBITDA of \$1.181 billion.
+When we set Company goals for rental and management revenue and Adjusted EBITDA, we typically set them at or near the mid-point of the full year outlook that we provide to our stockholders.
+On February 24, 2010, we issued a press release reporting our fourth quarter and full year results for 2009 that included our 2010 full-year outlook for rental and management revenue and Adjusted EBITDA.
+In this press release, which we furnished to the SEC on Form 8-K, we indicated anticipated rental and management revenue for 2010 of between \$1.810 billion and \$1.840 billion, and anticipated Adjusted EBITDA for 2010 of between \$1.260 billion and \$1.290 billion.
+On February 23, 2011, we issued a press release, which we furnished to the SEC on Form 8-K, reporting our actual results of operation for 2010 that included rental and management revenue of \$1.936 billion and Adjusted EBITDA of \$1.348 billion.

 In providing our stockholders with our full-year financial outlook, we define assumptions made regarding foreign currency exchange rates and acquisitions as these are largely beyond managerial control, but can nonetheless significantly impact our results.
 Accordingly, in assessing financial performance against our financial targets, we customarily net out the impact of fluctuations in foreign currency exchange rates and include the impact of material acquisitions.
-As a result, we adjusted management's goals for rental and management segment revenue and Adjusted EBITDA by eliminating the effects of foreign currency exchange rates and including the impact of material acquisitions.
-As set forth in the table above, based on our 2009 financial results, we determined that the aggregate Company goals for the year ended December 31, 2009 in combination were achieved.
+As a result, we adjusted management's goals for rental and management revenue and Adjusted EBITDA by eliminating the effects of foreign currency exchange rates and including the impact of material acquisitions.
+As set forth in the table above, based on our 2010 financial results, we determined that the Company exceeded each of its goals for the year ended December 31, 2010.

-In evaluating Company performance, the Committee also took into account our performance against the S&P 500 during 2009.
-Our stock price increased approximately 47% during the year, from \$29.32 on December 31, 2008 to \$43.21 on December 31, 2009.
-In contrast, the S&P 500 increased approximately 23% during the same period.
-In addition, the Committee considered the PM&P peer group and benchmarking analyses related to Company performance, including the determination that we ranked first among the peer group companies in performance on a one-year basis and second in performance on a three-year basis, based on overall average performance in terms of revenue growth, earnings before interest, taxes, depreciation and amortization (EBITDA) as a percentage of revenue and total stockholder return.
+In evaluating Company performance, the Committee also took into account our performance against the S&P 500 during 2010.
+Our stock price increased approximately 20% during the year, from \$43.21 on December 31, 2009 to \$51.64 on December 31, 2010.
+In contrast, the S&P 500 increased approximately 13% during the same period.
+Further, the Committee also reviewed our performance over the last three years, as compared against the S&P 500, noting that while our stock price increased approximately 21%, the S&P 500 decreased approximately 14% during the same period.
+In addition, the Committee considered the PM&P peer group and benchmarking analyses related to Company performance, including the determination that we ranked first among the peer group companies in performance on a three-year basis and third in performance on a one-year basis, based on overall average performance in terms of revenue growth, earnings before interest, taxes, depreciation and amortization as a percentage of revenue and total stockholder return.